The Musical Battlefield

 I have never forgotten that moving television performance.
 By the way, this song is, in my not-so-humble-opinion, a song to be sung by a man; and the English version is far superior to the self-flagellating, masochistic French lyrics by Jacques Brel.
 But, if you prefer that sort of thing, by all means, indulge yourself.
 Just don’t expect me to listen!
 And there is a world of difference between “Ne Me Quitte Pas” -- Don’t Leave Me -- and “If You Go Away.”

-When I watched a similar performance of the same vintage by Glen on YouTube, I noticed how he fought his tears by smiling with his face up toward the lights.
+When I recently watched a similar performance online, of the same vintage by Glen, I noticed how he fought his tears by smiling with his face up toward the lights.
 I believe that Glen now performs this same majestic artistry in real life as this pilgrim journeys toward the Light.

-His technique was clever, very clever, and very effective.
+His technique during that performance was clever, very clever, and very effective.
 (This master guitarist learned a lot during his tenure as part of Hal Blaine’s Wrecking Crew in L.A.)
 Glen hung onto the performance and rendered it even more sincere, touching, and soulful.
-One comment on YouTube by Mr. John Necholas is worth citing: “Compare to the present day tuneless meaningless dribble shouted out from talentless so-called rockers.”
-I do believe this man is spot-on with his opinion, although an auditory travesty called “Auto-Tune” has been invented to handle the out-of-tune-ness.

 The old-time songs of country, folk, rock’n’roll, and soul were based on the same chord progressions as old-time hymns.
 I recall reading a statement by Elton John that whenever he was stuck while composing a good new melody, he’d go back to the hymnal to get back to basics.
 I also recall attending, for a while, a United Methodist Church in the 1990s.
 I experienced the rather bizarre updating of the hymnal to exclude many of those old-time hymns.